 \subsubsection{Vanishing Gradient Problem}

 We have found that the straightforward implementation and training of the proposed CKD approach suffer from vanishing gradient problems.
-Therefore, we develop a Residual Block module in PyTorch, which helps in overcoming the vanishing gradient problem prevalent in deep neural network training.
-In general, the gradients keep decreasing as they are back-propagated through multiple layers leading to the vanishing problem, which creates difficulty for the optimizer to update the weights in the deeper network layers.
-The developed Residual Block module is for establishing a bypass connection that enables the gradients to skip the levels and directly propagate to the deeper layers, thus alleviating the adverse impacts of such vanishing gradients.
+Therefore, we develop a Residual Block module in PyTorch, which helps to overcome the vanishing gradient problem prevalent in deep neural network training.
+In general, the gradients keep decreasing as they are backpropagated through multiple layers leading to the vanishing problem, which creates difficulty for the optimizer to update the weights in the deeper network layers.
+The developed Residual Block module is used to establish a bypass connection that enables gradients to skip levels and directly propagate to deeper layers, thus alleviating the adverse impacts of such vanishing gradients.